MicrosoftDocs/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 |Latest cumulative update           | YYYY-MM Cumulative Update for Windows 11                      |                                              |                  |
 |Servicing stack Dynamic Update     | YYYY-MM Servicing Stack Update for Windows 11 Version 21H2    |                                              |                  |

-### For Windows 10, version 22H2 Dynamic Update packages
+### Windows 10, version 22H2 Dynamic Update packages
 **Title**, **Product** and **Description** are required to distinguish each Dynamic Package.
 Latest cumulative update has the servicing stack embedded.
 Servicing stack published separately only if necessary as a prerequisite for a given cumulative update.

 | Update packages                   |Title                                                          |Product                                       |Description       |